-Even now, there isn’t as much good, thorough advice as I want.
-But there is great advice out there that is just scattered among hundreds of interviews and speeches from successful people.
+There is great advice out there about finding your purpose scattered among hundreds of books, interviews, and speeches from successful people.
 I’ve compiled the best of what I’ve learned, what makes the most sense, and what actually has worked in the real world — not theory.
 Here’s the guide I wish I had for myself years ago:

 What you’re looking for requires three things.
 It’s really that simple:

 - Passion: something you have so much fun with that you can enjoy it at least 40 hours a week or forever, ideally to the point where you’d do it for free.

 - Money: something that actually pays.
 There has to be enough market demand where people are actually willing to pay you for it.

 - Skills: you have to be good enough (or the potential to be good enough) compared to your competitors to actually get paid.
 This includes asking yourself:

 - Can I get to (or am I currently at) a point where I am better than most or all of the competitors so I can charge an amount that is financially sustainable?

 - Is anyone actually willing to pay for this (a.k.a. is there any market demand)?

 Arguably, you can add an optional fourth leg to the stool later down the journey — or right now.
 This leg is fulfillment.
 Some people like to feel fulfillment with their work, whether because it builds their legacy, helps those in need, or makes a positive difference to the world.